 Net Interest Margin = (42906.37/10615563.17) * 100 = 4.04%

-We can see that Net Interest Margin is at the same level throughout last few years.
+We can see that Net Interest Margin is at the same level throughout the last few years.

 4. Cost to Income Ratio

-Cost to Income ratio is ratio of operating expenses to operating income (net interest + other income).
+The cost to Income ratio is the ratio of operating expenses to operating income (net interest + other income).
 It helps in assessing the profitability of the banks.

-We can see that cost-income ratio of HDFC Bank has slightly reduced over the years; it indicates costs have risen at higher rate than income.
+We can see that the cost-income ratio of HDFC Bank has slightly reduced over the years; it indicates costs have risen at a higher rate than income.

 5. Net Profit

-We can see that PAT increased steadily at a CAGR of 20% for last 5 years.
+We can see that PAT increased steadily at a CAGR of 20% for the last 5 years.